-When it comes to finding the best exercise bike under 500 pounds or dollars, it can sometimes be a bit tricky figuring out exactly what quality you're getting for your cash.
+There is a lot to consider when searching for the best exercise bike under 500 dollars or pounds, especially as it can be hard to know exactly what sort of quality you're getting for your cash.

-If this is the case, we've enlisted the help of a qualified personal trainer to search out what they believe are some of the best stationary bikes based on reviews, specs, features, and anything else that made them stand out.
+However, we've picked out what we believe are some of the best stationary bikes on the market based on reviews, specs, features, and anything else that made them stand out from the crowd.

 We also highlight some of the latest exercise bike news which we'll keep updated with any new information surrounding upcoming fitness-related releases.